The CAA does not issue licences.

 TMST's Unmanned Aircraft Qualification (UAQ) drone course will be made up of people with a varied mix of experience and the informal nature of the course encourages discussion and questioning.

-TMST 5 day – ‘Zero to Hero’ course is set over five days and covers all the necessary theory and practical elements for your Level 3 Certificate or Level 4 Diploma.
-Candidates who wish to apply for their Permission for Commercial Operations (PfCO) can complete in addition an Operations Manual, where our approved National Qualified Entity (NQE) can make the recommendation to obtain the permission from the CAA.
+TMST 5 day – ‘Zero to Hero’ course is set over five days and covers all the necessary theory and practical elements for your Level 4 Diploma.
+On completion of our course candidates who wish to apply for their Permission for Commercial Operations (GVC) will be awarded by our approved National Qualified Entity (NQE) the recommendation needed to obtain permission from the CAA.

-Once you complete your pre-course learning (approx 20hrs), you will join us for two days of flight training (which includes - hands-on drone experience with TMST's selection of state of the art (drones).
+Once you complete your pre-course learning, you will join us for two days of flight training (which includes - hands-on drone experience with TMST's selection of state of the art drones.

 This is bespoke drone training designed for complete novices to advanced flyers.